wyomatthew/RelRec/README.md

 # Untitled NETS150 Project
-The UberPriceMapper is a program utilizing Yelp and Uber APIs to take a user's inputed geocoordinates and search details to return a sorted list of recommended nearby businesses along with their corresponding estimate Uber prices.
+The Untitled NETS150 Project is a program utilizing the Yelp API to take a user's inputed geocoordinates and search details to return a sorted list of recommended nearby businesses.

 ## Building the project
 After downloading the most current version of the repository, enter the 'src' folder and run YelpGetter.java.
 For testing purposes, it currently includes a main method that creates a Yelp Getter with the latitude and longitude of Rome, Italy and returns a list of Yelp's businesses within 40000 meters carrying the category 'pizza' (yum!).
 As we build other parts of the project, we should expect this to change.